nschoenberg/lostarkenterqueue/README.md

-# Auto Start Lost Ark Queue
+# Autostart Lost Ark Queue

 This manual is intended for people that do not have plenty of time waiting in Lost Ark queue before able to play.
 Don't get me wrong - this won't skip the queue but automate the process for your convenience.
 By following the instructions you will